TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

 rendering.
 The response itself will already send headers, and no TYPO3 API will be used at this place.

 .. _the-controller:

-The Controller
+The controller
 ==============

-The Controller generates a :php:`\Psr\Http\Message\ResponseInterface` object.
-The Controller can also set further response headers and access arguments from the :php:`Request`.
+The controller generates a :php:`\Psr\Http\Message\ResponseInterface` object.
+The controller can also set further response headers and access arguments from the :php:`Request`.

 .. _accessing-the-request: